Immigration fraud is high on lotsa scammers “to-do” list.

 Conditional Adjusted Status is in two stages: first it’s a 2-year green card.

-They go from visitor to legal permanent resident.
+They go from visitor to conditional permanent resident.

 Normally, this is a beautiful thing.